What happens if you don’t pay your car finance?

 Refinancing means borrowing money from another lender to pay off the remaining amount.
 Alternatively, you can request an extended finance agreement with your current lender.

 Refinancing your car may mean you will pay more in the long run.
 But, your monthly payments will decrease due to an increased term.
-Please note that not all lenders allow you to refinance your car.
+Please note that not all lenders allow you to refinance a financed car.
 If you are unsure about any of your options, contact your lender and they can help.

 Voluntary termination